Oskilab/aviation_integrated/README.md

 * Dictionaries: `FAA.csv`, `CASA.csv`, `IATA_IACO.csv`, `hand_code.csv`, `nasa_abbr.csv`, and `LIWC2015-dictionary-poster-unlocked.xlsx`

 **Output**:
 * `total_cts_tagged_{narrative|synopsis|combined}.csv`: this is a dataframe where each row represents a word.
-Columns include a ct (number of occurences in dataset), a tag (categorization of the word), and the fullform version of the abbreviation (for each dictionary i.e iata_fullform, nasa_fullform, etc.).
+Columns include a ct (number of occurences in dataset), a tag (categorization of the word), the fullform version of the abbreviation (for each dictionary i.e iata_fullform, nasa_fullform, etc.) and whether or not we consider the word to be an abbreviation.
 If a fullform does not exist, then it’s left blank
 * A csv for each tag (pos_stopword, neg_nonword, etc. see future slides): subset of total\_cts\_tagged_{...}.
 * `{unique_|}abrev_bar_plot_{narrative|synopsis|combined}.png`: bar plot of tag breakdown.
 If the first selection is ‘unique_’, then we only look at unique words (not total counts)